Buying bitcoin is not taxable

 If you are buying and holding bitcoin as an investment, your profits are normally taxed as capital gains.

-When you profit from selling your bitcoin, your capital gain is the difference between what you paid for your bitcoin and what you sold it for.
+When you profit from selling your bitcoin, your capital gain is generally the difference between your adjusted cost base (ACB) and the proceeds you received from the sale.

 In Canada, only half of your capital gain is added to your taxable income.
 We will show examples of this in subsequent sections.

-If you sell bitcoin for less than you paid, the difference may be considered a capital loss that can offset gains elsewhere in your tax return.
+If you sell bitcoin for less than your ACB, the difference may be considered a capital loss that can generally be used to offset capital gains.
+Unused capital losses can generally be carried back 3 years or carried forward indefinitely.

 For more details, see the CRA's Capital Gains Guide (T4037).